ngtcp2/ngtcp2/README.rst

 - libngtcp2_crypto_picotls: Use Picotls as TLS backend
 - libngtcp2_crypto_wolfssl: Use wolfSSL as TLS backend
 - libngtcp2_crypto_ossl: Use OpenSSL as TLS backend (experimental)
+- libngtcp2_crypto_schannel: Use Schannel as TLS backend and CNG for QUIC cryptography (Windows only)

 Because BoringSSL and Picotls are an unversioned product, we only tested their particular revision.
 See Requirements section above.